 Apprenticeships

-We launched our apprenticeship scheme 10 years ago, in a bid to help more young people get into the engineering industry.
+We launched our apprenticeship scheme over 11 years ago, in a bid to help more young people get into the engineering industry.

 Since then over 90% of trainees have graduated from the scheme and most continue to work at TBS today; all now have valuable qualifications and promising careers ahead of them.